lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   A value established between two communicating parties for use as cryptographic key material, but which cannot be learned by an active or passive adversary.
-This document is concerned with shared secrets established via public key cryptagraphic operations.
+This document is concerned with shared secrets established via public key cryptographic operations.

 ## Composite Design Philosophy